W3rni0/TJCTF_2020/readme.md

 ![](assets//images//timed_3.png)

 ```
-We can read flag.txt !, now we need to discover the flag using our only
+We can read flag.txt!, now we need to discover the flag using our only
 two availiable outputs - the time to execute a command or an error message if
 such error produces.
 We can do this by going letter by letter and executing a command that compares